OctopusDeploy/blog/blog/2020-02/dynamic-worker-army/index.md

 ![](octopus-workers.png)

 ## Conclusion
-In this post, I walked you through creating some Terraform configuration files that will generate AWS Auto-scaling groups to dynamically create Octopus Deploy worker infrastructure scaling based on demand.
+In this post, I walked you through creating some Terraform configuration files that will generate AWS autoscaling groups to dynamically create Octopus Deploy worker infrastructure scaling based on demand.